Position international rankings

 > University Ranking by Academic Performance

 The Webometrics ranking list is compiled using measurements conducted every six months by the Spanish Centro Superior de Investigaciones Científicas (CSIC).
 Webometrics focuses on university websites, measuring the universities’ performance on the basis of activities and results on their website and the impact and relevance of these activities and results.
-The CSIC measurement conducted in July 2018 has the University of Groningen in 91st place worldwide and top 15 within Europe.
+The CSIC measurement conducted in January 2019 has the University of Groningen in 101st place worldwide and 22nd place within Europe.

 > Webometrics Ranking